Adhithi02/Adhithi02/README.md

 ## 🚀 About Me

-I am a dedicated Computer Science undergraduate at RV College of Engineering, Bengaluru, with a strong interest in creating impactful solutions at the intersection of Artificial Intelligence, IoT, and Web Technologies.
-I am passionate about leveraging technology for social good and actively contribute to open-source projects.
+I am a Computer Science undergraduate at RV College of Engineering, Bengaluru, with a strong interest in creating impactful solutions at the intersection of Artificial Intelligence and Web Technologies.
+I am passionate about leveraging technology for social good and interested in actively contributing to open-source projects.
 My goal is to build intelligent systems that advance accessibility, real-time intelligence, and digital security.

-- 🔭 Currently working on smart IoT solutions and AI-powered applications
+- 🔭 Currently working on AI-powered applications
 - 🌱 Exploring embedded systems and advanced machine learning
-- 🤝 Collaborating on open-source and social impact projects
+- 🤝 Interested in Collaborating on open-source projects
-- 💡 Focused on real-time intelligence, accessibility, and digital security
+-
 ---

 ## 🛠️ Technical Skills